rootminus0x1/bao-markets-contracts/README.md

 To mint, you'll need to enter the symbol of the token and the amount of tokens.
 (Remember that the tokens have different decimals)

-Currently minting is restricted to 500K
+Currently minting is restricted to a token value of $500K per person.

 ## Token Symbol List